 Apparently, croquet was healthy recreation for “lungers” as New Mexico became a center for tuberculosis treatment.
 Meem himself arrived at Sun Mount for recuperation in 1920.
 But my curiosity about croquet in cowboy country in the late 1800s, especially during the height of the New Mexico territory’s Lincoln County War, continues.
 And a recent, two-hour-long National Geographic “documentary,” presented with all the perspicuity of Gabby Hayes, left me with a number of questions.

-The National Geographic special focused on a photo supposedly taken in September 1878 on the Tunstall ranch in Lincoln County, two months after the famous 5-day gun battle in the town of Lincoln.
+The National Geographic special focused on a photo supposedly taken in September 1878 on the Tunstall ranch in Lincoln County, two months after a famous 5-day gun battle in the town of Lincoln.

 Not the least of my questions is about the bareness of the trees in September in the supposed Tunstall ranch photo.
 And, in an earlier post, “Did Billy the Kid cheat at croquet?,” I questioned the strange bulges in Billy the Kid’s sweater, the hand behind his back and the seemingly accusatory posture of his cohort to the right.